 edshelf is now a solo effort, driven by passion and a desire to do good.
 I hope you find this service helpful.

 My name is Mike Lee.
 I am a father and husband.

-I am former software engineer and technical manager at Yahoo!, product director at TripIt, and web designer at CBS who likes my t-shirts funny and my coffee black with sugar.
+In the past, I was a software engineer and technical manager at Yahoo!, product director at TripIt, and web designer at CBS.
+I like my t-shirts funny and my coffee black with sugar.